 30) Seeing appliances with a foreign language written on them isn’t intimidating anymore.
 It’s when there aren’t any pictures on them, that when the true panic starts to settle in.

 31) Your expat friends are your insider travel heros when it comes to the unwritten rules in multiple different countries.
-It’s the insider tips that National Geographic and TripAdvisor wish they knew.
+It’s the insider tips that many travel sites wish they knew.

-32) You’re pretty good with identifying accents, but more so pinning down the exact region of the country.
+32) You’re pretty good with identifying accents, but more so with the ability to pin down the exact region of the country.